-- 1.34 Social Networking Sites (SNS) which include but are not limited to Facebook, Myspace, Twitter and Bebo can provide information that will aid an investigation.
-When using these sites to carry our surveillance it is essential to know how they work and officers should not assume that one service provider works in the same way as another. - 1.35 In all cases it would be unwise to assume that the content came from an open source or was publically available, even where security settings are low, as the author would have some reasonable expectation of privacy where access controls are applied. - 1.36 Where a site is being covertly accessed for monitoring purposes it may be necessary for an authorisation for directed surveillance to be obtained.
-As part of an investigation it is possible to take an initial look at an individuals social media activity, however, should there be a need to return the site this may constitute surveillance.
-In such circumstances advice should be obtained from the RIPA Co-Ordinating Officer before further surveillance is carried out. - 1.37 If, when using social media, a relationship is established or maintained by an officer of the Council or by a person acting on the Council's behalf for a purpose which exceeds merely reading the site's content an authorisation for a CHIS may need to be obtained.
-See 1.24 above for full details of what constitutes a CHIS.. - 1.38 When conducting any surveillance of social media sites use of an officers personal account is prohibited and advice should be sought from the Communciations Team with regards to setting up a Council account. - 1.39 The Central Record contains a register of any Council profiles utilised and a record of their use. - 1.40 A brief summary of the relevant legislation governing covert surveillance has been included at Appendix A.
+- 1.33 Social Networking Sites (SNS) which include but are not limited to Facebook, Instagram, Twitter and TikTok can provide information that will aid an investigation.
+When using these sites to carry out surveillance it is essential to know how they work and officers should not assume that one service provider works in the same way as another. - 1.34 In all cases it would be unwise to assume that the content came from an open source or was publically available, even where security settings are low, as the author would have some reasonable expectation of privacy where access controls are applied. - 1.35 When conducting any surveillance of social media sites use of an officers personal account is prohibited and advice should be sought from the Communciations Team with regards to setting up a Council account.
+Advice should also be sought from the Information Governance team regarding the processing of personal data from social media sites before any evidence is collected.
+It may pose a risk to an officers' personal safety when viewing social media profiles from a personal account, due to the potential for a 'digital footprint' to be left and therefore potentially identifying the officer to the account holder. - 1.36 Where a site is being covertly accessed for monitoring purposes it may be necessary for an authorisation for directed surveillance to be obtained.
+As part of an investigation it is possible to take an initial look at an individuals social media activity, however, should there be a need to return to the site this may constitute surveillance.
+In such circumstances advice should be obtained from the RIPA Co-ordinating Officer before further surveillance is carried out. - 1.37 When accessing an individuals' social media site, an officer of the Council must never establish or maintain a relationship with that individual without consulting with the SRO, as an authorisation for a CHIS may need to be obtained.
+See 1.23 above for full details of what constitutes a CHIS. - 1.38 The Central Record will contain a register of any Council profiles utilised and a record of their use, where the Council decides to utilise Social Media for the purpose of investigation.
+The RIPA Co-ordinating officer must be involved prior to any social media being utilised for surveillance, to ensure appropriate records are being kept and stored. - 1.39 A brief summary of the relevant legislation governing covert surveillance has been included at Appendix A.